blazium-engine/blazium-docs/README.md

 With the exception of the `classes/` folder, all the content of this repository is licensed under the Creative Commons Attribution 3.0 Unported license ([CC BY 3.0](https://creativecommons.org/licenses/by/3.0/)) and is to be attributed to "Juan Linietsky, Ariel Manzur and the Godot community".
 See [LICENSE.txt](/LICENSE.txt) for details.

-The files in the `classes/` folder are derived from [Godot's main source repository](https://github.com/blazium-engine/blazium) and are distributed under the MIT license, with the same authors as above.
+The files in the `classes/` folder are derived from [Blazium's main source repository](https://github.com/blazium-engine/blazium) and are distributed under the MIT license, with the same authors as above.